Evaluation Metrics as Averaged Outcomes of Fair Gambles: Characterization of Available Gambles

 as $\mathbb{E}_{\phi}[\loss_\gamma] \le \mathbb{E}_{\phi}[\loss_c]$ for all $\phi \in \Gamma^{-1}(\gamma)$, see Definition~\ref{def:scoring function}. \end{proof} \begin{proposition}[Calibration Gambles are Available] Let $\Gamma \colon \Q \rightarrow 2^\propspace$ be an identifiable property with identification function $\ident \colon \Y \times \propspace \rightarrow \reals$.
 For every $\gamma \in \propspace$ such that $\Gamma^{-1}(\gamma) \neq \emptyset$, \end{proposition} \begin{proof} The statement is a consequence of the properties of the identification function $\ident$.
 For every $g \in \CalibrationGambles_\gamma$, $g = \alpha \ident_\gamma$ for some $\alpha \in \reals$, and so,

-as $\mathbb{E}_{\phi}[\ident_\gamma] = 0$ for all $\phi \in \Gamma^{-1}(\gamma)$, see Definition~\ref{def:identification function}. \end{proof} However, the boundaries of availability offer more freedom than the suggested gambles above.
-Interestingly, for forecasts corresponding to elicitable (respectively identifiable) properties we can characterize the full set of available gambles.
+as $\mathbb{E}_{\phi}[\ident_\gamma] = 0$ for all $\phi \in \Gamma^{-1}(\gamma)$, see Definition~\ref{def:identification function}. \end{proof} Hence, unscaled regret gambles and calibration gambles are in the arsenal of a fair gambler to discredit a forecaster aligned to an elicitable (respectively identifiable) property.
+Nevertheless, the boundaries of availability offer more freedom than the suggested gambles above.
+In fact, for forecasts corresponding to elicitable (respectively identifiable) properties we can characterize the full set of available gambles.
 This way we argue that in principle the gamblers can leverage regret-gambles or calibration-gambles equivalently, \ie, with the same ability to test forecasts, when the regret-gambles are allowed to be scaled.